 - N1.1 An international jury shall be composed of experienced sailors with excellent knowledge of the racing rules and extensive protest committee experience.
 It shall be independent of and have no members from the race committee, and be appointed by the organizing authority, subject to approval by the national authority if required (see rule 91(b)), or by the ISAF under rule 89.2(b). - N1.2 The jury shall consist of a chairman, a vice chairman if desired, and other members for a total of at least five.
 A majority shall be International Judges.
-The jury may appoint a secretary, who shall not be a member of the jury. - N1.3 No more than two members (three, in Groups M, N and Q) shall be from the same national authority. - N1.4 (a) The chairman of a jury may appoint one or more panels composed in compliance with rules N1.1, N1.2 and N1.3.
-This can be done even if the full jury is not composed in compliance with these rules. - (b) The chairman of a jury of fewer than ten members may appoint two or three panels of at least three members each, of which the majority shall be International Judges.
+The jury may appoint a secretary, who shall not be a member of the jury. - N1.3 No more than two members (three, in Groups M, N and Q) shall be from the same national authority. - N1.4 (a) A jury of ten or more members may divide itself into two or more panels of at least five members each, of which the majority shall be International Judges.
+If this is done, the requirements for membership of a full jury shall apply to each panel but not to the jury as a whole.

+The chairman of a jury may appoint one or more panels composed in compliance with rules N1.1, N1.2 and N1.3.
+This can be done even if the full jury is not composed in compliance with these rules. - (b) The chairman of A a jury of fewer than ten members may divide itself into appoint two or three panels of at least three members each, of which the majority shall be International Judges.
 Members of each panel shall be from at least three different national authorities except in Groups M, N and Q, where they shall be from at least two different national authorities.
-If dissatisfied with a panel's decision, a party is entitled to a hearing by a panel composed in compliance with rules N1.1, N1.2 and N1.3, except concerning the facts found, if requested within the time limit specified in the sailing instructions. - N1.5 When a full jury, or a panel, has fewer than five members, because of illness or emergency, and no qualified replacements are available, it remains properly constituted if it consists of at least three members and if at least two of them are International Judges.
-When there are three or four members they shall be from at least three different national authorities except in Groups M, N and Q, where they shall be from at least two different national authorities.

-- N1.6 When the national authority's approval is required for the appointment of an international jury (see rule 91(b)), notice of its approval shall be included in the sailing instructions or be posted on the official notice board. - N1.7 If the jury or a panel acts while not properly constituted, its decisions may be appealed.
+If dissatisfied with a panel's decision, a party is entitled to a hearing by a jury panel composed in compliance with rules N1.1,

+N1.2 and N1.3, except concerning the facts found, if requested within the time limit specified in the sailing instructions.

+- N1.5 When a full jury, or a panel, has fewer than five members, because of illness or emergency, and no qualified replacements are available, it remains properly constituted if it consists of at least three members and if .
+At at least two members shall be of them are International Judges.
+When there are three or four members they shall be from at least three different national authorities except in Groups M, N and Q, where they shall be from at least two different national authorities. - N1.6 When the national authority's approval is required for the appointment of an international jury (see rule 91(b)), notice of its approval shall be included in the sailing instructions or be posted on the official notice board. - N1.7 If the jury or a panel acts while not properly constituted, the jury's its decisions may be appealed.